How Do I Run the if Statement Again if User Pressed Wrong Choice in Python

 These are the main elements (in gild):

-• A condition to determine if the loop volition go on running or not based on its truth value (True or Imitation ).
+keyword (followed by a space). - A condition to determine if the loop volition go on running or not based on its truth value (

-• The sequence of statements that will be repeated.
+) at the end of the first line. - The sequence of statements that will be repeated.
 This cake of code is called the "body" of the loop and it has to be indented.
 If a statement is not indented, it will not be considered part of the loop (delight see the diagram below).

 💡 Tip: The Python manner guide (PEP 8) recommends using 4 spaces per indentation level.
 Tabs should just be used to remain consistent with code that is already indented with tabs.